 [NOTE: Section C-1305-9 is being deleted and section C-1305-14: Dual Credit Courses is being moved to its place.
 Sections C-1305-10 through 13 are unchanged.]

-C-1305-9: Group Skills Training with More Than One Management Unit and/or Region

-GST activities that are jointly planned and will include students who are served by more than one management unit or region must be approved by the directors of the participating region or regions.

-As with other GSTs, a description and budget for GSTs that are offered and planned by more than one management unit or region must be submitted to the state office for review as described above.
-The state office program specialist reviews the proposed GST description and budget and facilitates final review and approval.

-If a student from one unit or region can benefit from participating in a GST that is planned by another unit or region, the student's VR counselor must hold a staff meeting with the other appropriate unit or regional staff to discuss the activity and coordinate participation for the student.
-In some cases, the requesting VR counselor’s participation in the GST may be necessary; this participation is contingent on approval from the VR Manager.

-C-1305-14: Dual Credit Courses
+C-1305-9: Dual Credit Courses

 Dual credit offers high school students at select high schools the opportunity to participate in college coursework while enrolled in high school.
 These students can earn up to 60 college credit hours.
 The list of approved high schools can be found on the Texas Education Agency (TEA) website.
 Comparable benefits should be considered before sponsorship for dual credit is purchased.
 Comparable benefits may include funds available through the school.